FREQUENTLY ASKED QUESTIONS

 Why isn’t Flippable focused on a race in my state/district?
 Do you think it’s not important?

 But in order to maximize the impact of Flippable’s resources and expertise, we have to selectively choose the seats and legislative chambers that are most crucial to restore progressive values and fair elections.
 Specifically, we are directing our funds and volunteers where we can win majorities or break supermajorities by 2020.
-This year, we have identified 100 target districts where our help is most likely to make the difference on election day.

 If your home district isn’t on our list, that doesn’t mean it’s not winnable and important!
 We encourage you to get in touch with your candidate to see how you can help.
-If your home district is safe or out of reach this cycle, Flippable help direct your dollars and energy where it will have the biggest payoff for the resistance.
+If your home district is safe or out of reach this cycle, Flippable helps direct your dollars and energy where it will have the biggest payoff for the resistance.

 Does Flippable work on other state-level races, or local office?